Flowering of Insight Art Exhibit

 Flowering of Insight was a public art exhibit of works created by adult consumers of DHS services.
 The artists often made their artwork available for purchase.
 All proceeds benefitted the artist.
 2010 Flowering of Insight Event Photos on facebook

 FOI was discontinued as a DHS-sponsored event after 2010.
+It was reinstated by a consortium of disability services providers in 2012.

 Flowering of Insight (FOI) was initiated in 1988 as a way to encourage and honor the artistic talents of adults who received services through the DHS Office of Behavioral Health (OBH).
 From 1988 to 2004, invitations to participate, along with an annual theme to help inspire the artists, were sent to DHS-contracted providers of mental health, mental retardation (intellectual disability) and substance abuse services early in the year.
 Then in May, the exhibit opened with an award ceremony for participants.
 Everyone received a ribbon and certificate of recognition.
 Works were displayed for two to three weeks in a public venue.